St Francis Xavier School, North Yorkshire

 St. Francis Xavier School is a coeducational secondary school situated on Darlington Road, Richmond, North Yorkshire, England.
 It is a joint Roman Catholic and Church of England school, serving children and young people aged 11–16 from both denominations and other backgrounds.
 The headteacher is J. Prime.

 Previously a voluntary aided school administered by North Yorkshire County Council, in June 2019 St Francis Xavier School converted to academy status.
 The school is part of a multi-academy trust, Nicholas Postgate Catholic Academy Trust.

-Inspections by Ofsted
+Ofsted and accolades

 The school was last inspected by Ofsted in November 2024.
 The judgement was that the school was Outstanding in all areas.
+In 2026, the school was rated as the best out of 41 secondary schools in North Yorkshire by FindGreatSchools website.